A different perspective on Vietnam’s economy and doing business in Vietnam. Make sure to subscribe.

 What’s next?

 There are a number of taxes that foreign firms operating in Vietnam should be aware of.
-These four impact most firms, however, there are also a number of industry-specific taxes.
-With this in mind, foreign firms should make sure to get good quality, solid advice from a consummate tax professional: Let us connect you with an expert.
+These five impact most firms, however, there are also a number of industry-specific taxes.
+With this in mind, foreign firms should make sure to get good quality, solid advice from a consummate tax professional when entering the Vietnam market.

 It’s also worth noting that tax law can change from time to time and with this in mind foreign firms in Vietnam can best keep abreast of tax developments by subscribing to the-shiv.